Kohkitos/data-cleaning-sharks/README.md

 - 6) Normalizing `time` column.

 # 3. Objective
-My objective is to see how each species of shark like their food: swimming, surfing, diving... so I'm going to take a slice of the dataframe taking the data I need for this important ivestigation.
+My objective is to see how each species of shark like their food: swimming, surfing, diving... and to see when do they prefer to eat, categorizing them between early bird eater, afternoon yummys guy, evening diner guy and late snacker.